-Trust can be very difficult to establish in any profession.
+Trust can be complicated to establish in any profession.
 But, as a chief resident, your word is your bond.
 Perhaps, you do not follow through on reprimanding a resident because they made a mess in a call room and did not clean up.
 Or, you let a resident off the hook even though they continue to skip out on noon conferences.
 If you don’t follow through, you lose the respect of your fellow residents and faculty.
 So, if you promise, make sure you deliver.

-One of the worst feelings in any job- to feel left out!
+One of the worst feelings in any job- is to feel left out!
 So, you need to be even-handed and fair.
 Invite only half your class to a house party.
 Or, instigate your fellow residents to hate a fellow resident because you don’t like them.
 These are surefire ways to reduce your chief resident position to rubble!